PavloSernetskyi/Capstone1/README.md

 checkout.html contains info, payment methods and item that have been added to the cart.

-contact-us page was made using https://formsubmit.co/ which allows to fill out form and send data to chosen email address.
+One interesting piece is located in contact-us page.
+This page was made using https://formsubmit.co/ which allows to fill out form and send data to chosen email address.